datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 In the previous module we setup a prototyping environment and we explored the behaviour of a default Python modules (kasa) running on the Raspberry Pi.
 It is time to start coding and define ourself this behaviour.

-# Step 1: Git Flow
+# Step 1: Github

-You got acquainted to
+TODO You got acquainted how to create files and directory in your machine / Pi using terminal.
+Now in this step, we will learn how to use version control system (e.g. git) to work remotely on your project with other teammates collaboratively.

 ## Task 1.1: Getting the Shared Repository on your Machine